onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 No single person or group in the entire world has thought as much as me about the intersection of … ^^ early in the clip

+we can turn a competitive disadvantage into a competitive advantage - we can change the cultural landscape

 perfect? no! better? yes!